 Lowering the bounce rate is subjective.
-Sometimes, you don’t know why your visitors left your site immediately.
+Sometimes, you don’t know why your visitors (bounced away) left your site immediately.
 They have probably found the answer just by reading a few paragraphs from your post.
 Or they have maybe clicked on an affiliate link to buy a product that you reviewed.
-Bounce rate is not used to measure a website’s success, but it’s always good that it is low.
+The bounce rate is not used to measure a website’s success, but it’s always good that it is low.

 As for the session duration, it is good to make it higher by writing longer posts or embedding videos in the articles.

 These are just some of the useful information that Google Analytics provides.
 Data that you can leverage to make better your site.